Introduction to HPCC Cluster and Linux

 Basics

-Quick configuration in user accounts of UCR’s HPCC
+Quick configuration on UCR’s HPCC

-- Follow usage instructions of next section.
+srunand follow the usage instructions in the next section.

-Basic usage of Nvim-R-Tmux
+Basic usage of nvim-R-Tmux

 1. Start tmux session